-– Installed as a giant triptych, and the three images.
+– A giant triptych, and the three images.

 We’ve mangled the planet; ravaged resources, made plants and animals extinct, and messed up the climate.
 We are doomed as a result, unless we miraculously change our ways.
 Our species’ survival is marred by magical thinking, economic and political misdirection, and both lazy and deliberate ignorance.
 We are locked into a labyrinth of uncertainty about our future.
 We are not certain of what the exit from assured doom looks like, where it may be, or even if there is one.